-EMA guides the users through a series of questions in order to be able to provide them with direct users to Eurodesk officers when needed, Eurodesk is an example of how new technology can maximise the time and resources of staff to assist young people, whilst increasing capacity to assist those in need.
-This in turn increases the organisations ability to deliver needed services and empower young people to get support and seek out opportunities.
+By offering an automated yet tailored means to communicate with young people, and to direct users to Eurodesk officers when needed, Eurodesk is an example of how new technology can maximise the time and resources of staff to assist young people, while increasing capacity to assist those in need.
+This in turn increases the organisation's ability to deliver needed services and empower young people to get support and seek out opportunities.